-- Fighting hard for a settlement: Sometimes, insurers do not offer accident victims fair compensation right away.
-We can meet with them and negotiate aggressively for fair compensation.
+- Fighting hard for a settlement: Sometimes, insurers do not offer wreck victims fair compensation right away.
+We can meet with them and negotiate for fair compensation.

 - Fighting in court: If it is impossible to win a settlement, we can possibly take your case to court.
 You would not have to argue your case – we can fight hard for you.

-After losing money in a car accident, you may be reluctant to spend money on legal representation.
+After losing money in a car wreck, personal injury victims may be reluctant to spend money on legal representation.
 At Farmer & Morris Law, PLLC, we understand this and strive to make our services more affordable in the following ways.

 - We will review your wreck case for free.

-- We work on a contingency-fee basis so that you do not need to pay any attorney’s fees upfront to hire us.
+- We work on a contingency fee basis, so you do not need to pay any attorney’s fees upfront to hire us.